innovationinsoftware/policy-dev/lab6.md

 ## Part 2: Writing Policy Tests

-Sentinel test files use the `.test` extension and are placed alongside your policy files.
-Test files define cases with mock data and expected results.
-You can write as many test cases as you need to cover different scenarios.
+Sentinel is opinionated about test organization. **Test files must be placed in a `test/<policy>/` directory, where `<policy>` is the name of your policy file without the extension.** Each test case is a separate `.hcl` file in that directory.
+See the [official documentation](https://developer.hashicorp.com/sentinel/docs/writing/testing) for details.

 ### 1. Create a Time-Based Policy to Test